FREE delivery on orders over £50

 AIRFLOW: Professional systems typically operate above 3,200 LPM.

-All of our professional wet and dry gutter vacuums have been designed, engineered and extensively field-tested to power through every day and extreme gutter clearance.
-From the small and mighty “window cleaner’s favourite” SkyVac® Atom through to the completely independent and powerful SkyVac® Interceptor, see how these systems stack up on the parameters that matter!
+All of our professional wet and dry gutter vacuums have been designed, engineered and extensively field-tested, to power through every day and extreme guttering systems.
+From the small and mighty “window cleaner’s favourite” SkyVac® Atom, through to the completely independent and powerful SkyVac® Interceptor, see how these gutter cleaners stack up on the parameters that matter!